 A Large Truck is defined as a truck with a GVWR greater than 10,000 pounds.
 Truck configurations within this category are defined as medium or heavy trucks (excluding buses and motor-homes), including Single Unit Trucks (SUTs) and truck-tractors (Tractor Trailers).
 Truck-tractors or tractor trailers are the power unit within a combination unit, pulling a trailer.
-The Federal Motor Carrier Safety Administration (FMCSA) - Motor Carrier Safety Progress Report, as of December 31, 2019, reported 164,925 Large Trucks Crashes for 2018, nationally (based on MCMIS data).
-A 6.2% increase in Large Truck Crashes from those reported in 2017.
-In New Jersey, based on FMCSA's A&I Vehicle Configuration statistics for Large Trucks from 2015 to 2018, the data revealed that at least 83% of all vehicles involved in CMV crashes were SUT's or Tractor Trailers.
-Furthermore, based on 2018 SafetyNet data, there were 6,247 Large Truck crashes reported in the State, validating the fact that these two vehicle configurations (SUT's and Tractor Trailers) posed the highest risk of crash incidence to the State corridors.
-To maximize the impact of State Crash Reduction efforts, the New Jersey State Police (NJSP) will focus on Large Trucks when deployed to fulfill MCSAP enforcement activities.
-Therefore, for 2021 and 2022, the State of New Jersey will seek to reduce SUT and Tractor Trailer crashes by at least 1% for each year (using 6,247 Large Truck Crashes reported in 2018 as a baseline, or by 62 crashes) Looking forward, the NJSP will approach CMV Crash Reduction efforts, with an emphasis on performing enforcement activities targeting SUT's and Tractor Trailers.
-The State has already seen these efforts produce results in 2017, when CMV Crashes were reduced by 455 crashes and CMV Fatal Crashes by 19 from 2016 (SafetyNet Crash Characteristics Summary Reports for CY 2016 and CY 2017).
+The Federal Motor Carrier Safety Administration (FMCSA) - Motor Carrier Safety Progress Report, as of December 31, 2020, reported 164,410 Large Trucks Crashes for 2019, nationally (based on MCMIS data), a decrease from the 166,856 reported in 2018.
+In New Jersey, based on FMCSA's A&I Vehicle Configuration statistics for Large Trucks - CY 2019, the data revealed that 81% of all vehicles involved in CMV crashes were SUT's or Tractor Trailers.
+Furthermore, based on a CY 2019 SafetyNet report dated 6/16/21, there were 6,112 Large Trucks involved in crashes reported in the State, validating the fact that two vehicle configurations (SUT's and Tractor Trailers), posed the highest risk of CMV crash incidence to the State corridors.
+To maximize the impact of the State Crash Reduction efforts, the New Jersey State Police (NJSP) Transportation Safety Bureau (TSB) will be directing CMV enforcement resources in a coordinated effort focused on Large Trucks operating in high-crash corridors.
+Therefore, for 2021 and 2022, the State of New Jersey will seek to reduce SUT and Tractor Trailer crashes by at least 1% for each year, using the number of CMVs involved in crashes in 2019, or 1% of 6,112 Large Trucks involved in Crashes, as a reduction baseline (61 crashes).
+The NJSP-TSB will continue to approach CMV Crash Reduction efforts with an emphasis on performing enforcement activities targeting SUT's and Tractor Trailers.
+The State has already seen these efforts produce results in 2017, and again in 2019, when the total number of CMV Crashes were reduced from the prior year (per SafetyNet Crash Characteristics Summary Reports for CYs 2016-2017-2018-2019).

 Projected Goals for FY 2020 - 2022: Enter performance goal.
 Continue with activities proven to produce results, such as targeted enforcement by vehicle configuration with special emphasis on SUT's and Tractor Trailers, in an effort to reduce the frequency and incidence of these type of CMV crashes by 1% on a yearly basis for 2021 - 2022.